F5Networks/f5-cloud-failover-extension/docs/userguide/faq.rst

 **Does Cloud Failover Extension support IPv6?**

-IPv6 route failover is supported for AWS but not for Azure or Google Cloud.
-To see an example declaration for AWS that enables IPv6, see :ref:`example-declarations`.
+- IPv6 route failover is currently supported for AWS only.
+To see an example declaration for AWS that enables IPv6 route failover, see :ref:`example-declarations`.
+- IPv6 IP address failover (for addresses in traffic-groups like VIPS, SNATS, and NATs) is not yet supported for any clouds.

 |